The Best Yoga Wheels – Our Reviews and Recommendations

 This wheel comes in various colors.
 Be sure to check the prices of each color – sometimes, due to supply and demand, different color wheels will have different prices, even though they are otherwise the exact same product.

-If you prefer a cork wheel to the ones made of PVC or synthetic plastic materials, try to Freory brand.
-This one is the standard 13 x 5 size.
+If you prefer a cork wheel to the ones made of PVC or synthetic plastic materials, try to BodyGood brand.
+This cork yoga wheel is the standard 13 x 5 size.
 The only difference is that it’s composed of cork, with a foam padding and plastic interior material.